It is said that brahman Itself gets deluded by Its own magic. Does it not then imply that there is really creation and a (created) world out there?

 A thief robbed a man of all his possessions and left him blindfolded and hands tied at his back in a solitary forest.
 The gentleman didn’t know how to get back to his home in Gandhara.
 He shouted in all directions seeking help.

 Freed from bondage by a compassionate and knowledgeable passerby, the man from Gandhara received instructions on how to get back home.
-Being an intelligent man, he was able to understand the path and return home.
+Being an intelligent man, he was able to understand the path and returned home.

 Shankara amplifies:

-“When a person is stolen from Existence which is the real Self of the universe, by thieves such as merit and demerit, he is made to enter into this forest of a body constituted of fire, water and food; air, bile, phlegm, blood, fat, flesh, bone, marrow, semen, worms, urine, and stool; subject to various types of miseries arising from opposites like heat, cold, etc.
+“When a person is stolen from Beingness which is the real Self of the universe, by thieves such as merit and demerit, he is made to enter into this forest of a body constituted of fire, water and food; air, bile, phlegm, blood, fat, flesh, bone, marrow, semen, worms, urine, and stool; subject to various types of miseries arising from opposites like heat, cold, etc.

 His eyes are bound with the cloth of delusion, he being tied with many thirsts for various kinds of seen and unseen things like spouse, son, friend, animals, kinsmen, etc. Being enmeshed by thousands of snares of misery, he goes on shouting, ‘I am his son, these are my friends, I am happy, I am in misery, I am deluded, I am wise, I have friends, I am born, I am dead, I am emaciated, I am a sinner, my son has died, my wealth is lost; alas! how shall I live, what will be my lot, what relief is there for me’?

 A seeker who is lost like that, but has help from a knowledgeable teacher, achieves freedom from the bondage of ignorance.
-The delay for him in the matter of attaining the true nature of his own Self, which is Existence, is for that long only, till the body falls after completion of the experiencing the fruits of the past actions because of which it was born.
+The delay for him in the matter of attaining the true nature of his own Self, which is Existence, is for that long only, till the body falls after completion of the experiencing the fruits of the past actions because of which it (the body) was born.

 Indeed, for one who has realized the identity of Existence with his own Self and who seeks (only) Reality, it is not logical that there should be any false hankering for results dependent on time, space and causation.
 For a man who has attained the purpose of his life, all desires vanish completely here itself’ (3.2.8, muNDaka).